hogankp/knit/README.md

 * `K2Tog`, `K3Tog`, `K4Tog`: Knit N together.
 * `P2Tog`, `P3Tog`, `P4Tog`: Purl N together.

 Stitches can be directly followed by a quantifier (see below), in order to determine how often they should be repeated.

 For example `P3 K2` means: Three Purl stitches, followed by two Knit stitches.

+Stitches can be prefixed with a modifier (see below).
+These specify some special usecase for the particular stitch.

+For example `@P2 @K3` means: Two Purl stitches through back loop, followed by three Knit stitches through back loop.

 ### Groupings